Manu343726/biicode-posts/tiny-metaprogramming-library/overview.md

 "*Everything must be an object, there are only classes, classes with their methods.
 Model your system with objects talking each other"* That's **The Big Lie Of Object Oriented Programming**.

 You can't model every system with objects only.
 There are some actors in that system, abstracts things that cannot be represented easily as an "*object*".
 A function is a function, don't force it to be something else.
-I want a set of functions, not a class full of static methods.
-It's true, it's `std::cos()` vs `Math.cos()` only, but are the design concepts what points here.
+I want a set of functions, not a class full of static methods.It's true.
+It all boils down to `std::cos()` vs. `Math.cos()` but what's relevant to me is the design of the code.

 Take a look at the above OO example again: